 The hike going up was beautiful; I passed by breathtaking views of Kathmandu Valley, dipped my head under the waterfalls for a quick & revitalizing cool-down and even socialized with a few of the local village women who somehow managed to carry bulky supplies from the city back up the mountain to their homes.

-Once we reached the top of the stairs and the entrance to the Kathmandu Valley Cultural Trekking Trail, the other guys & I turned in our passports to get logged then continued on the trek to Shivapuri Peak.
+Once we reached the top of the stairs and the entrance to the Kathmandu Valley Cultural Trekking Trail, the other guys & I turned in our passports to get logged then continued on the trek to the peak of Shivapuri National Park hiking trail.
 This was something normal for all visitors coming in/out of the trekking trails that way if something were to happen they had a way of tracking you down.

 Once everyone passed through the park gates, we began to see a much simpler way of life as the villagers had originally lived them.
 A few herds of goats were scattered here and there as well as an occasional cow grazing on grass.